John Golden: Lead Vocals, Guitar

 He’s also greatly opposed to the juggling of kittens, finding it mildly amusing but extremely cruel.

-When he’s not stomping the stage with his Fender Precision, Doom is endorsed by and plays a Danelectro Longhorn provided by the best damn music store on Long Island, All Music Inc.
+When he’s not stomping the stage with his Fender Precision, Doom is endorsed by and plays Danelectro basses provided by the best damn music store on Long Island, All Music Inc.

 Brian Connolly: Keyboards, Vocals